cuccurese2010/Local-AI-Stack/README.md

 git clone https://github.com/cuccurese2010/Local-AI-Stack.git
 cd Local-AI-Stack

-2. Prepare Configuration Files
-Ensure your directory structure looks like this: docker-compose.yml searxng/settings.yml (This file is required for SearXNG to start correctly)

-3. Deploy with Docker Compose
+2. Deploy with Docker Compose
 Run the following command to download the images and start the containers in background mode:
 Bash
 docker compose up -d

-4. Verify the Installation
+3. Verify the Installation
 Check if all containers are running:
 Bash
 docker ps